getopenwater/OpenWater.ApiClient/JSAPI.md

 ### Application Category

+- `getValue(): string | string[]` - returns current value or values depending on whether "Multiple Application Category Selection Mode" is enabled.
-- `getValue(): string` - returns category code or empty string if it's not set.
+  - `string` - returns category code or empty string if it's not set when multi-category mode is disabled.
+  - `string[]` - returns array of selected category codes or empty array if not set when multi-category mode is enabled.
-- `setValue(value: string)` - sets new value by category code.
+- `setValue(value: string | string[])` - sets new value by category code or selects category codes which are presented in array (for multi-category mode), deselects if they are not in array.
 - `show()` - makes field section visible if it was previosly hidden via frontend API.
 - `hide()` - hides field section.
 - `markReadOnly()` - makes field section readonly.